-Pork Chop Bicol Express is a version of Bicol Express wherein pork chops are cooked in coconut cream along with spicy chili and shrimp paste.
+Pork Chop Bicol Express is another Bicol Express Recipe that makes use of pork chops.
+This version requires pork chops to be cooked in coconut cream along with spicy chili and shrimp paste.
 This spicy dish works well with my taste buds and I always enjoy every spoonful of it.

 It is easy to cook bicol express using pork chops.
 Simply pan fry the pork for a minute per side and then cook the sauce.
 You can use pork chops with fat-on or the ones without.
 Thicker slices of meat are suggested for better results.

 I like my Pork Chop Bicol Express extra spicy.
 This means that I had to use at least 1 dozen chilies and a couple of long green peppers.
 Red pepper flakes or cayenne pepper powder can be used as alternative ingredients if fresh chilies are not available.